The Gathering of the World's AirDefence Community

 Building upon the previous success of the Integrated Air and Missile Defence conference as the chosen forum for the international air defence community, the Full Spectrum Air Defence International has been built in response to the military need to consider the total operating environment.
 Designed to expand the conversation to address the full scale, and range, of air defence, the conference will determine strategy, integrate technology and define approaches for international cooperation and integration across the full spectrum of air defence, with briefings from key decision makers from strategic air defence commands and capability demonstrations from leading industry partners in air defence.

 With ever increasing threats from state and non-state actors alike, the need for an immediate global response has never been greater.
-The Full Spectrum Air Defence International conference will take place 19-21 September in Zurich.Download Agenda
+The Full Spectrum Air Defence International conference will take place 24-26 September in Berlin.Download Agenda

 2018 Speakers Include: